 - 2. An appeal may require a meeting to discuss reasons for the dis-engagement and discuss any options which may be available to the student to support them to continue with their studies.
 Where appropriate, the student's academic profile will be discussed to determine whether a support plan can be put in place for in-year continuation or whether a Break in Study could be an option. - 3.
 The final decision of a student appeal resides with the Academic Registrar and Director of Student and Academic Services or nominee.
 For Student Route Visa holders, input from the UKVI Compliance Team will form part of the decision.
 All evidence including attendance and engagement data will be reviewed as part of the appeal.
-Further consultation may be required with other relevant teams and/ or the relevant PSRB in order to fully assess the ability of the student to succeed academically. - 4.
+Further consultation may be required with other relevant teams and/or the relevant PSRB in order to fully assess the ability of the student to succeed academically. - 4.
 If the student does not appeal or their appeal to review their Stage 3 'Withdrawal from BCU' is unsuccessful, the student will be withdrawn from their course in the student record system and actions will be taken as outlined in section 9.
-The student's withdrawal date is confirmed as that of the date the Stage 3 'Withdrawal notification from BCU is issued.
-For students being funded by the Student Finance Authority, a further review may be required and if there is evidence of zero attendance and/or engagement, there may be a need to backdate the withdrawal date.
-This may also result in clawback from the Student Finance Authority with the student.

-- 5. Any student who has received a Stage 3 'Withdrawal from BCU' and has made an unsuccessful appeal can pursue a formal appeal under the University's Academic Appeals Procedure.
+The students withdrawal date is confirmed as that of the date the Stage 3 'Withdrawal from BCU' is issued. - 5.
+Any student who has received a Stage 3 'Withdrawal from BCU' and has made an unsuccessful appeal can pursue a formal appeal under the University's Academic Appeals Procedure.
 Any such appeal would need to demonstrate that a procedural irregularity had occurred in the withdrawal process; that the withdrawal or appeal decisions had been biased; or that new evidence can be provided, which could not reasonably have been provided sooner and which would have had a material effect on the previous decision(s).
 Formal appeals should be submitted within 15 working days of the Stage 3 'Withdrawal from BCU' appeal decision being issued.

-Student Route Visa holders who submit a formal appeal must still make arrangements to leave the UK. - 6.
-Where a student has not made use of the appeal process set out at 10.1 10.3, any formal appeal submitted under the Academic Appeals Procedure is likely to be deemed ineligible. - 7.
+- 6. Where a student has not made use of the appeal process set out at 10.1 10.3, any formal appeal submitted under the Academic Appeals Procedure is likely to be deemed ineligible. - 7.
 Where a student has been withdrawn and a formal appeal submitted, the withdrawal decision will take effect and will continue to stand unless the formal appeal decision means the withdrawal should be set aside.
 Student Route Visa holders who submit a formal appeal will still be reported to the Home Office at the point of withdrawal in line with section 9.3 of this policy and will still be required to make arrangements to leave the UK.